lifeart/demo-ember-vite/readme.md

 Now we have new addon in our project.
 It should work out of the box for classic ember components.
 If you need to use it from `gts` / `gjs` files - you should import it as classic dependency inside `gts` / `gjs` file.

 > Note: If you have `aliasing` / `babel` problems - add new `Addon` to `vite.config.ts` file (check samples in same file)

+As we see, it's quite easy to redefine any part of addon, including component name, and it should be an easy way to fix possible breakage just overriding template / component with file from `src` folder.

 ## Licence
 [MIT](./LICENCE.md)